Why Be Concerned About Emerging Contaminants in Drinking Water

 The resulting reactions may or may not cause harm to us humans.
 However, with more experiments, the findings might become clear and we might devise effective ways to limit our exposures and risks to these chemicals.

 A few decades ago (even centuries ago), people had been using lead for plumbing.
-They’re not yet aware of the health effects of lead (e.g. damage to brain, nervous system and kidney).
+They were not yet aware of the health effects of lead (e.g. damage to brain, nervous system and kidney).
 But now times are different.
 It’s widely known now that lead should not be ever used for plumbing (old homes and establishments built before 1980s might still have lead).

 It’s a result of decades of research and studies.
 The same thing can also happen with emerging contaminants from pharmaceuticals, personal care products, insecticides and industrial chemicals.
 With more research and validated results, certain chemicals from these products might also be banned in the near future.
 This will happen especially when there’s enough data and awareness from the public.

 Perhaps banning and restriction are extreme measures.
 After all, many of our daily living and activities actually depend on modern chemicals.
-The initial solutions might be about proper disposal of these products and our wastewater (some people flush unused medicines down the toilet).
+The initial solutions might be about the proper disposal of these products and our wastewater (some people flush unused medicines down the toilet).
 It could also be that new water filtration equipment will be developed to remove those emerging contaminants before they reach our glass of water.

-More advanced water filter equipment are sure to be developed because of increasing knowledge about emerging contaminants.
+More advanced water filter equipment is sure to be developed because of increasing knowledge about emerging contaminants.
 In addition, these contaminants (which are just present now in trace amounts) might eventually become major concerns in the near future.

 That’s because contaminants (especially from pharmaceuticals) accumulate through the years.
 More and more people in Australia and other modern societies take pain relievers and anti-anxiety drugs.
 Worse, the frequency and amounts also increase through the years.
 As mentioned earlier, not every milligram is absorbed or processed by our bodies.
 We will excrete some through urine and faeces (which will flush down the toilet and end up in our water supply sooner or later).

 Population growth, declining health and modern living can all contribute to the accumulation of pharmaceutical contaminants in our water supply.
 In every 1,000 Australians, up to 90 people might be regularly depending on anti-anxiety drugs.
 Daily and through the years, the chemicals will end up in our water supply or bodies of water.
-One way or another, there could be some health effects to us regular consumers.
+One way or another, there could be some health effects on us regular consumers.

 For instance, Meprobamate is a common compound found in many anti-anxiety drugs.
 It’s often prescribed to treat short-term anxiety by affecting certain areas of the brain.
 However, just like most other drugs, it has side effects (especially when it comes to pregnancies, elderly and young kids).